ssoelvsten/adiar/docs/tutorial/functional.md

 operations.
 For more advanced usage, you need to use \ref module__functional as a bridge between your own code and Adiar.

+To play around with the examples below, please take a look at `examples/functional.cpp`.

 Predicates
 ==================================